Ninja Creami Protein Ice Cream

 Why is my Ninja Creami Not Soft Enough?

-Let it not fully freeze, or allow it to sit out for 20-30 minutes before spinning.
+You may benefit from letting it thaw on the counter for at least 10 minutes before blending.
 You also can add a total of 2-3 tablespoons of extra liquid before you Re-Spin, to allow for a softer consistency.

 How Do I know if I need to Re-Spin?